paradigmn/ultrastar_pitch/README.md

 For Windows 7 x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=XZE8sU7ZW58K4ntkw0kx2vRuulB0HYVx2ITy) available.
 It can be used the same way as described above.

+### deep learning
+If you want to improve the accuracy, you can use the the "keras\_get\_pitch" script or executable.
+It uses the deep learning model located in the "keras" folder.

 ## dependencies
 If you are using the binary, everything should run out of the box.
 In case of error occurrence, try to install Microsoft Visual C++ Redistributable x64 (2010+2015).